 - 15 ounce extra firm tofu – pressed and chopped into small pieces

 - 6 large lettuce leaves – washed and patted dry see note

 - Thinly sliced and peeled lime wedges optional

 - Wash and dry the lettuce leaves.
 Set aside.

 - Prepare the onion, ginger, basil, peanuts, lime, and tofu.

-- Heat the 1 tbsp vegetable oil in a sauté pan on high heat.
+- Heat the 1 tablespoon vegetable oil in a sauté pan on high heat.
 When the oil is hot add the slivered onions and cook until they start to look translucent.
-Add the 2 tbsp ginger, 1/2 cup peanuts,4 tbsp soy sauce, and 15 oz chopped tofu.
+Add the 2 tablespoon ginger, ½ cup peanuts,4 tablespoon soy sauce, and 15 oz chopped tofu.
 Stir well.
-Add the 1 1/4 tbsp Chinese five spice and salt to taste.
+Add the 1 ¼ tablespoon Chinese five spice and salt to taste.
 Stir until combined.
 The tofu should look slightly brown.
-Add the 1/4 cup basil, 2 tsp sesame oil, and squeeze the juice from the ½ lime over the tofu mixture..
+Add the ¼ cup basil, 2 teaspoon sesame oil, and squeeze the juice from the ½ lime over the tofu mixture..
 Stir constantly until the tofu is done, approximately five more minutes.

 - Let the tofu cool for a few minutes.
 Spoon into leaves, add the lime wedges, drizzle some soy sauce over the top,